*

 BY AMANDA GARRITY, Mar 9, 2022, Goodhousekeeping.com

-By following the steps below, you’ll be able to turn vegetables, fruits and spices into kid-approved, eco-friendly dyes (no food coloring here!).
-The actual dyeing process is identical to what you’ve done in the past — boil your eggs, let chill and dip in the homemade dye.
-The only difference: You can tailor the dye to your desired result by adjusting the time and added materials (think: extra onion skins for a bolder orange hue).
+By following the steps below, you’ll be able to turn vegetables, fruits, and spices into kid-approved, eco-friendly dyes (no food coloring here!).
+The actual dyeing process is identical to what you’ve done in the past — boil your eggs, let them chill, and dip in the homemade dye.
+The only difference: You can tailor the dye to your desired result by adjusting the time and adding materials (think: extra onion skins for a bolder orange hue).
 Want a subtle wash of color?
 Let your eggs soak for 30 minutes tops.
 Looking to make a vibrant statement?
 Leave ’em in the dye overnight.

 How to Make Natural Easter Egg Dye